Most DAs are now paperless

 If you need to make changes to a DA after Council has given development consent there are several ways to do this.
 Each way depends on what sort of changes you want to make, and how they will affect the DA that was originally approved.

-- For minimal environmental impact changes, a section 96(1A) application is required.
+- For minimal environmental impact changes, a section 4.55(1A) application is required.

-- To modify a consent handed down by the Land and Environment Court, a section 96AA(1) application is required.
+- To modify a consent handed down by the Land and Environment Court, a section 4.56(1) (previously known as Section 96AA(1)) application is required.

 Our Application to Modify a Development Consent form (pdf.
-242KB) (often called a 'section 96 application') can be used for all of the above scenarios provided the correct section is clearly marked with appropriate details.
+1MB) can be used for all of the above scenarios provided the correct section is clearly marked with appropriate details.

 - the completed form